Legacy modernization without risky rewrites or stopping operations

 02

-We order change to avoid stopping operations
+We order change to avoid stopping operations or current releases

-Staged rebuild of selected modules and interfaces
+Staged rebuild of modules, APIs, integrations and critical interfaces

 03

-Transition bridges between old and new solutions
+Transition layers, adapters and data bridges between old and new solutions

-Signals that legacy is already expensive
+Signals that the old system is already expensive

 Not every old system needs rewriting.
 Some do need a serious operating plan instead of wishful thinking.